TaitoUnited/full-stack-template/README.md

 #### Stack configuration

+* Authentication: TODO not implemented (only ingress) -> link to issue
 * Flow/typescript: You can enable `flow` or `typescript` by going through parts that say `NOTE: for flow` or `NOTE: for typescript`.
 (TODO: implement typescript support)
+* TODO: instructions for setting up multiple server containers for api.
 * Alternative technologies: If you would rather use other technologies than react and node.js, you can copy alternative example implementations from [SERVER-TEMPLATE-alt](https://github.com/TaitoUnited/SERVER-TEMPLATE-alt/).
 * Adding stack components: If you later need to add new stack components (e.g. bot, queue, storage or worker), see [SERVER-TEMPLATE](https://github.com/TaitoUnited/SERVER-TEMPLATE/) for examples.

-TODO: instructions for setting up multiple server containers for api.

 #### Examples